 Then after the visit, rehash how it went and what was said.

 Regardless of which way they’re leaning — for or against your involvement — they need to know you are listening to them.

-Does your parent welcome your involvement?
+Does your parent or senior loved one welcome your involvement?
 Share your stories with us about talking to your parent’s doctor in the comments below.